-When you walk into these terrace houses, a distinctive feature of traditional Chinese architecture that strikes your attention and welcomes you was the open courtyards and air wells in the center of the houses.
-The courtyard at Seven Terraces showcases a delightfully long, thin, oblong pool, ideal for a family swim, or for the kids to mess around in while mum and dad have a quiet drink.
+When you walk into these terrace houses, a distinctive feature of traditional Chinese architecture that strikes your attention and welcomes you is the open courtyards and air wells in the center of the houses.
+The courtyard at Seven Terraces showcases a delightfully long, thin, oblong pool, ideal for a family swim or for the kids to mess around in while mum and dad have a quiet drink.

-Cast iron lacework and rows of slatted wooden screens which adorn the interior serve to introduce ornate details to the simple background while the antique furnishings and fittings placed in choice spots throughout the hotel stand out in stark relief, bringing guests back to a bygone era that is steep in culture and strong family bonds.
+Cast iron lacework and rows of slatted wooden screens which adorn the interior serve to introduce ornate details to the simple background, while the antique furnishings and fittings placed in choice spots throughout the hotel stand out in stark relief, bringing guests back to a bygone era that is steep in culture and strong family bonds.

-The suites facing the road are strategically shielded from street noise with full-width bathrooms acting as a buffer.
+The suites facing the road are strategically shielded from street noise, with full-width bathrooms acting as a buffer.
 Most of the 18 suites in the hotel, all of which are spacious and airy, have mezzanine floors as the resting or living spaces.